Hayden Fry: Winning two more bowl games (1992–1996)

 As Fry got older and several assistant coaches departed for other coaching jobs, Iowa had a down period from 1992 to 1994.
 A season ending loss to Minnesota in 1992 gave Fry just his second losing season in the last 12 years, as Iowa finished with a 5–7 record.
 After starting the 1993 season at 2–5, the Hawkeyes rebounded with four straight wins to garner an Alamo Bowl berth.
 Iowa's final win of the 1993 season over Minnesota gave Fry the 200th victory of his coaching career.
+However, Iowa lost the inaugural Alamo Bowl to California, 37–3 to finish 6–6.

-However, Iowa lost the inaugural Alamo Bowl to California, 37–3.
-The Hawkeyes then struggled to a 5–5–1 record the following year in 1994, and some critics wondered if Fry's coaching career was at an end.
+The Hawkeyes struggled to a 5–5–1 record the following year in 1994, and some critics wondered if Fry's coaching career was at an end.

-But Fry had one last run of winning seasons.
+Fry had one last run of winning seasons.
 In 1995, the Hawkeyes had a 7–4 record and played Pacific-10 Conference co-champion Washington in the Sun Bowl.
 Fry got a measure of revenge against Washington, who had defeated Iowa in two of their three trips to the Rose Bowl under Fry, by defeating the heavily favored Huskies, 38–18.
 The Hawks then had an 8–3 record in 1996 and ended the year by recording the first bowl shutout in school history with a 27–0 victory over Texas Tech in the Alamo Bowl.